 Idyllically set where the mountains and the ocean converge, Rio De Janeiro is the only urban center that made it to my Top Ten list, and deservedly so.

-As one of the most iconic landmarks of Rio De Janeiro, “Christ The Redeemer” is a statue at the top of Corcovado Mountain that has become one of the main symbols of not only the city but also the whole country.
+As one of the most iconic landmarks of Rio De Janeiro, “Christ The Redeemer” is a statue at the top of Corcovado Mountain that has become one of the main symbols of the city and the whole country.

-In fact, it has been named one of the new Seven Wonders Of The World, which makes it a must-see in Rio De Janeiro.
+It has been named one of the new Seven Wonders Of The World, making it a must-see in Rio de Janeiro.

 Sugarloaf is the quintessential trademark of Rio’s landscape and a bucket list destination for many.
 It offers spectacular views of Rio’s world-famous beaches and urban sprawl.

-The best way to get there is by cable car which takes you through lush foliage before settling at its breathtaking summit in just seven minutes.
+The best way to get there is by cable car, which takes you through lush foliage in just seven minutes before settling at the breathtaking summit.

 9. Atacama Desert, Chile

-South America is majestically blessed with enigmatic landscapes and Atacama Desert, in the northern tip of slender Chile, fits this description well.
+South America is majestically blessed with enigmatic landscapes, and the

-The Atacama Desert has long been considered as one of the best travel destinations in South America.
+The Atacama Desert has long been considered one of the best travel destinations in South America.

-This desert has become a prime tourist destination due to its vast array of attractions.
-Activities like hiking, climbing volcanoes, stargazing, observing wildlife (such as llamas, pumas, flamingos), and visiting geysers are among the top things to do here.
+This desert has become a prime tourist destination due to its vast attractions.
+Activities like hiking, climbing volcanoes, stargazing, observing wildlife (such as llamas, pumas, and flamingos), and visiting geysers are among the top things to do here.

-It’s one of the driest places on Earth and as such has some of the oldest living organisms on Earth – including 5-million-year-old trees.
+It’s one of the driest places on Earth and has some of the oldest living organisms, including 5-million-year-old trees.

-The region also features numerous volcanoes and lava fields that are fueled by geothermal activity deep below the surface.
+The region also features numerous volcanoes and lava fields fueled by geothermal activity deep below the surface.

 It’s an ideal place for those who want to explore the untouched wilderness without having to venture too far from civilization.